MolimoWang/EventManagementSystem/01-requirements/UseCase/Organizer/edit_event.md

 ### 02 - Alternate course of events

-#### Missing Required Fields
-- If the organizer submits the form with missing required fields (e.g., event name or date), the system highlights the missing fields and prompts the organizer to provide the necessary information.

-#### Venue Unavailable
-- If the selected venue is not available for the updated date and time, the system displays an error message and prompts the organizer to choose a different venue or date.

 ## Exceptions
 - **System Error**: If a system error occurs while saving the updated event, the system displays an error message and prompts the organizer to try again later.